Singapore has plenty of activities for kids of all ages.

 Location: Resorts World Sentosa, B1 Forum

-Kiztopia is an 18,000 square feet indoor playground at Marina Square and is one of the most popular indoor playgrounds in Singapore.
+No wonder Kiztopia Marina Square is considered one of the top indoor playgrounds in Singapore.

 Location: Marina Square, 6 Raffles Boulevard #01-09, Singapore 039594